-- A student who fails an attempt at a course with a mark of 50% and above can attempt the rewrite examination provided they have not already completed a rewrite attempt or exhausted their three examination attempts. - A student who fails an attempt with a mark less than 50% must retake the course before another attempt at the examination is permitted provided they have not already exhausted their three examination attempts.
+- A student who fails an attempt at a course with a mark of 50% and above can attempt the rewrite examination provided they have not already completed a rewrite attempt or exhausted their three examination attempts.
+Students must attempt their rewrite at the next available exam sitting. - A student who fails an attempt with a mark less than 50% must retake the course before another attempt at the examination is permitted provided they have not already exhausted their three examination attempts.